hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Has anyone tried https://www.framer.com/, or their https://www.framer.com/motion/ animation DSL?
 We need to think about this in Red's GUI context.
 Some of you are more into this area and can evaluate it knowledgably, like @rgchris and @henrikmk.

 [23:04:20](#exsZhWQ5UDnUM8FeGpz4ScnpM0ofEk0SSJvQVNx9Phg) <rgchris (Christopher Ross-Gill)>:
-@greggirwin Would have to look it over‚Äîobviously not being in a familiar language (Ì†ΩÌπÇ) it's not immediately clear how you go about getting started.
+@greggirwin Would have to look it over‚Äîobviously not being in a familiar language (üôÇ) it's not immediately clear how you go about getting started.
 In [latter View experiments](https://gist.github.com/rgchris/b6fdf694df53ea82af424c48abeeefac), I was moving towards a more free-form state-based approach to managing appearance and the behaviours when transitioning and some elemental functions to put the transitions into effect (e.g. **move face 100x10**)‚Äîvery much with the CSS model in mind.
 I don't think this looks altogether different at a glance

 [23:07:41](#o_qsCRKHL7yAFRlI3Cx95XrTHLUAkwDj4at9gs7g_HI) <rgchris (Christopher Ross-Gill)>:
 I'd be inclined to say that specific functions (such as the above **move** or, say **fade** or **rotate**) are more important at an internal level, at a higher level it's more useful to specify how a thing should look in a given state and what parameters are needed when in transition.